chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in the Department of Psychology at Yale University, advised by Dr. Molly Crockett.
-I study what motivates us to be kind to others (prosocial motivation) using theory and methods from social psychology, computer science, and neuroscience.
+I am a PhD student in the Department of Psychology at Yale University, where I work primarily with Dr. Molly Crockett.
+I study what motivates people to help others (prosocial motivation) using theory and methods from social psychology, computer science, and neuroscience.

 You can learn more about my research [here](https://carlsonrw.github.io/publications/).